kvmet/kvmet/docs/projects/lists/movies.md

 - Waterworld
 - Flubber
 - (what was that movie where the
-- Clockstoppers
 - Tropic Thunder
-- Turbo Kid
 - War of The Worlds (old)
 - War of The Worlds (new)
 - Wedding Crashers
 - Zodiac

 ## Acceptable

 I wouldn't feel bad about skipping these, although they might still be a good experience.
 Consider watching them anyway.

+- Clockstoppers
+    - Largely forgettable but it had some cute concepts.
+    - ??? quote "Spoiler"
+        The scene with the bees being stopped mid-air is pretty memorable for me.
+Also the frozen paintballs.
 - The Conjuring
     - Watched because it was a friend's favorite.
 Not my favorite but it had some good qualities.
 - Kiki's Delivery Service
     - Some people love this movie.
 It isn't for me.
 - The Killer (2023)
     - It felt to me that it was trying to be a lot deeper than it actually was.
 The main hand-to-hand fight scene was incredible though.
     - ??? quote "Spoiler"
-      - Okay but c'mon, the premise of the movie is that the guy is bad at his job?
-He makes a single error and then decides to quit his career.
-If only we could all be so lucky to retire after our first mistake.
+        Okay but c'mon, the premise of the movie is that the guy is bad at his job?
+If only we could all be so lucky to retire after our first mistake at our jobs.
 He incessantly talks about his "rules" while in the process of breaking them.
 Annoying.
 - Speed Racer
     - It's fine.
 I first saw it in IMAX which was a fun experience, but I started to watch it another time at home and didn't enjoy it as much.
+- Turbo Kid
 - Young Frankenstein
     - Some of the humor doesn't hold up to modern tastes.
 That said, it also is quite quotable and original in many aspects.
 - [Zoolander 2](https://www.imdb.com/title/tt1608290/) (2016)